algorand/algorand-sdk-testing/README.md

 Utilities for testing [Smart Contracts and dApps](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/).
 This currently includes utilities for using [dry-runs](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/debugging/?from_query=dry#dryrun-rest-endpoint).
 It also enables interacting with the [simulate REST endpoint](https://developer.algorand.org/docs/rest-apis/algod/?from_query=simulate#post-v2transactionssimulate).

-### Testing
+### SDK Testing

-Each SDK has a number of unit tests specific to that particular SDK.
-The details of SDK-specific unit tests are up to the developers discretion.
-There are also a large number of cucumber integration tests stored in this repository which cover various unit-style tests and many integration tests.
-To assist with working in this environment each SDK must provide tooling to download and install the cucumber files, and a Dockerfile which configures an environment suitable for building the SDK and running the tests, and 3 makefile targets: `make unit`, `make integration`, and `make docker-test`.
+There are besploke unit-tests for each SDK.
+The details of SDK-specific unit tests are up to the developer's discretion.
+There are also a large number of cucumber tests stored in this repository which cover various unit-style tests and many integration tests.
+To assist with working in this environment each SDK must provide tooling to download and install the cucumber files, stand up a Sandbox environment that provides
+**algod** and **indexer** endpoints, a Dockerfile which configures an environment suitable for building the SDK and running the tests, and 3 `Makefile` targets:

+- `make unit`
+- `make integration`
+- `make docker-test`

 The rest of this document relates to details about the Cucumber test.

 ## How to write tests

-Tests consist of two things -- the feature files defined in this repository and some code snippets that map the text in the feature files to specific functions.
-The implementation process will vary by programming language and isn't covered here, [refer to the relevant documentation](https://cucumber.io/docs/installation/) for setting up a new SDK.
+Tests consist of two components:

+- the feature files defined in this repository
+- code snippets that map the text in the feature files to specific functions

+The implementation process will vary by programming language and isn't covered here.
+Refer to the [Cucumber docs](https://cucumber.io/docs/installation/) for setting up a new SDK.

 ### Tags

-We use [tags](https://cucumber.io/docs/cucumber/api/#tags), and a simple directory structure, to organize our feature files.
+We use [tags](https://cucumber.io/docs/cucumber/api/#tags), and a simple directory structure to organize our feature files.
 All cucumber implementations should allow specifying one or more tags to include, or exclude, when running tests.

 ### Unit tests